igorek1955/tickerapp-springboot/README.md

 To launch application use IDE of your choosing or use console.
-To run application from console ented this command:
+To run application from the console enter this command:
 ```
 ./gradlew build
 ./gradlew run
 ```

-By default application runs on port 8080.
+By default, application runs on port 8080.